 I took some pictures at the event which are enough to get anyones mouth watering!
-I also have the recipe for my favourite creation from the lunch!
+I also can share with you my favourite merchant gourmet chestnut puree recipes from the lunch!

-Roast Cod Squash Bacon and Chestnuts with Lemon and Butter
+Roast Cod, Squash, Bacon and Chestnuts with Lemon & Butter

 Meal Type: Main